syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-winui.md

 {% endhighlight %}

 {% endtabs %}
-A complete working example of creating a Presentaion file in the WinUI UWP app can be downloaded from this [link](https://www.syncfusion.com/downloads/support/directtrac/general/ze/CreatePowerPoint_UWP-1992934961).
+A complete working example of creating a Presentation file in the WinUI UWP app can be downloaded from this [link](https://www.syncfusion.com/downloads/support/directtrac/general/ze/CreatePowerPoint_UWP-1992934961).

 By executing the program, you will get the **PowerPoint slide** as follows.